SaddleSore Km Series

 If that happens, please explain any problem you encountered and we will

-minutes into this ride, one person could not find a gas station with a
+minutes into his ride, one rider could not find a gas station, eventually he found an ATM and got a receipt.
+While he was over the

-the basic route you would like the award to note.
+the basic route you would like the certification to note.

 the certificate for $40; or for a better value, you can order the 'full